The Straw Shop would like to explore the use of straw work in the evolution of letter cases, pocketbooks and purses in fashion.

 These are all the examples of straw embroidered pocketbooks/letter cases found thus far by The Straw Shop’s research.
 If you know of more, please share.
 What can be seen are both the similarities of the pocketbook or letter case shape and size, the straw work techniques incorporated but you can also see the differences in design.
 Further research is required to increase our understanding of the country or countries of production.

-There are other forms of straw decorated pocketbooks that the The Straw Shop will present in the next part of this article.
+There are other forms of straw decorated pocketbooks The Straw Shop will present in the next part of this article.

 The following example was obtained from Ruby Lane whose description is included below: